 Remember that this game was made in 1986.
-Not only did it allow 3-D dungeons in color, but it also had multi-player split- screen!
-This was a time when even action games hardly allowed multi-player, let alone split-screen multi- player RPG's.
-Also, weapons and armor would degrade over time, and you could upgrade them giving +1, +2, etc. There are also plenty of spells with various effects.
+Not only did it allow 3-D dungeons in color, but it also had multi-player split-screen!
+This was a time when even action games hardly allowed multi-player.
+Also, weapons and armor would degrade over time, and you could upgrade them.
+There are also plenty of spells.
 The game was just filled with cool stuff that you couldn't find anywhere at that time is history.

-After you create a character, you then would go into the store and buy weapons and armor for your journey into the dungeon.
-Afterwards, you entered the dungeon and fought evil monsters to the death and picked up treasure chests along the way.
-After a little fighting, you would return to the stairway and leave the dungeon.
-Then, you would go to the store again, sell your spoils, and buy better equipment.
-That's pretty much how the game went for a long time.
+After you create a character, you go buy weapons and armor.
+Afterwards, you enter the dungeon and fight evil monsters to the death and pick up treasure chests along the way.
+After a little fighting, you return to the village.
+Then sell your spoils, and buy better equipment.
+That's the main loop you'll be repeating for a long while.

-In the dungeon is a stairway down to the lower dungeon.
-If I recall, there are about 16 dungeon levels.
-And the Sword of Glass is somewhere on the last level.
-You will spend weeks of constant playing to get a character that powerful, and the reward is very little.
-A simple you win, was all there was.
+If I recall, there are about sixteen dungeon levels.
+The Sword of Glass is somewhere on the last one.
+You will spend weeks to get a character powerful enough to dare dive for it, and the reward is very small.
+A simple "you win" is all.
 Still, the game took countless hours of my childhood away from me, and I'm still glad I played this game."
 Wizardry this ain't, but it is still well worth your time if you are fan of computer RPGs.
 Too bad the split-screen multiplayer idea has not been popularized.
-This game was included in Keypunch's Swords and Sorcery compilation (probably illegally, since Keypunch was notorious for selling games to which they didn't own copyright - hence no mention of designer/programmer anywhere in the game), and is easily the best game of the bunch.
+This game was included in Keypunch's Swords and Sorcery compilation (probably illegally, since Keypunch was notorious for selling games to which they didn't own copyright – hence no mention of designer/programmer anywhere in the game), and is easily the best game of the bunch.
 Two thumbs up!